 In compliance with USG Board of Regents policies 4.1.6 and 4.3.4., all students applying to Georgia State University must provide Verification of Lawful Presence (VOLP) in the United Status before admission is final.
 Therefore, the international advisor at your current school must provide GSU information about your SEVIS record and when they will release it to GSU.
 Please see below for details:

-- After you have been fully admitted to Georgia State University and submitted complete financial documents to ISSS, you can request your SEVIS record to be transferred to Georgia State University.
-An International Admission (IA) Hold will be placed on your account until your immigration status is verified by ISSS.
+- After you have been academically dmitted to Georgia State University and complete the “iStart” process, you can request transfer of your SEVIS record to GSU.
+An International Admission (IA) Hold is placed on your account until VOLP is complete.

-- The international advisor at your current school must complete a transfer clearance form to be submitted to International Services by fax or mail.
+- The immigration advisor at your current school must complete a transfer clearance form and submit is to ISSS by fax or mail.

-The immigration advisor will set a release date for your SEVIS record based on the last day of the semester in the current semester and the first day of classes at Georgia State.
-If you are traveling outside the U.S. during a transfer process, you will need to request a new I-20 from Georgia State at least 2 weeks before your departure.
-You will need the new (transfer pending) I-20/DS-2019 to re-enter the U.S.
+The immigration advisor will set a release date for your SEVIS record before the 1st class day at Georgia State.
+If you are traveling outside the U.S. during this process, you must obtain a “Transfer Pending” I-20 or DS-2019 from Georgia State before your departure, to re-enter the U.S.

 The IA hold will be removed once your SEVIS record has been successfully transferred to GSU.

 Then, only GSU will have access to your SEVIS record for updates and reprints.